zcoo/fluss/website/docs/intro.md

 # What is Fluss?

-Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.
+Fluss is a streaming storage built for real-time analytics & AI which can serve as the real-time data layer for Lakehouse architectures.

 ![arch](/img/fluss.png)